EugenSong/webdev-exercise-tracker-portfolio-project/README.md

 Topics include: REST API; CRUD operations for MongoDB; React components, promises and async

-Run the following commands in exercise-ui and in exercise-rest.
+To play around with, run the following commands in exercise-ui and in exercise-rest.

 ` 1) npm install`